Apple’s satellite messaging feature on iPhone is drawing attention again, this time for how it handles iMessage and SMS when there is no cellular

 There is currently no automatic offline queue that sends messages later without user involvement.
 Instead, the feature relies on manual satellite connections, clear positioning, and patience.

 As Apple continues to improve satellite features in future iOS updates, users expect smoother handling of queued messages and fewer manual steps.
-For now, knowing how the system behaves can prevent confusion when sending messages in no-signal areas.

 Also read: